 - Click Next Available PC

-- Enter library card number or guest pass number
+- Enter library card number or self-created login

 - Choose recessed screen or upright screen

 - Accept reservation